Here for It All: Critical reception

+Andy Steiner of Paste gave Here for It All seven out of ten, describing it as more "generalist" than Caution and said that it occasionally drifts into the "dreaded terrain of adult contemporary".
+However, he praised Carey's imperfect vocals, which he considered the album's "central musical element", as marking the beginning of a new era for the singer in which "the Mariah of the present can comfortably coexist alongside her legacy as pop's greatest vocalist".
 Rolling Stone writer Tim Chan, Slant Magazine contributor Alexa Camp, and The Arts Desk editor Joe Muggs gave Here for It All three out of five stars.
-Chan wrote that the album "[leans] into a decidedly retro vibe" with "soulful ballads reminiscent of Motown greats" and "uptempo tracks that draw from disco and funk".
-He highlighted the tracks "My Love", "Nothing Is Impossible" and "I Won't Allow It" as album standouts, praising their lyrical content and production, although described the overall project as "relaxed, yet restrained".
-Camp felt that its title song and "Nothing Is Impossible" were the album's best tracks, though added they were reminders of Carey's past material, and said that the singer "seems stuck in her own past" with the lyrics.
-She also felt the vocals overall "are at turns reedy and husky, and, perhaps as a result, over-processed".
-While Muggs wrote that Carey did not express "particularly new things" musically, he declared her voice to be "still an incredible instrument", especially for "the more subtle tracks, where you really get to see how totally she and her collaborators understand the place of that voice in amongst virtuosic playing and production, than when belting it out."
-Rating the album two stars out of five, Will Hodgkinson of The Times praised Carey's voice on Here for It All, describing her range as "impressive as ever", particularly on the track "Nothing Is Impossible", and noted that the track "My Love" was "given the full treacle treatment".
+Chan compared the album's soul influences to those of "Motown greats" and highlighted the tracks "My Love", "Nothing Is Impossible", and "I Won't Allow It" as standouts, praising their lyrical content and production.
+He wrote that the album overall is "relaxed, yet restrained".
+Camp felt that the title track and "Nothing Is Impossible" were the album's best songs, though she added that they were reminders of Carey's past material and said that the singer "seems stuck in her own past" lyrically.
+She also felt that the vocals overall "are at turns reedy and husky, and, perhaps as a result, over-processed".
+While Muggs wrote that Carey did not express "particularly new things" musically, he declared her voice to still be "incredible", praising the balance between Carey's vocals and the album's production.
+Rating the album two stars out of five, Will Hodgkinson of The Times complimented Carey's vocals on Here for It All, describing her range as "impressive as ever", particularly on the track "Nothing Is Impossible".
 However, he criticized the album's production, describing it as "an excess of synthetic beats, syrupy R&B and the odd Seventies disco moment".